-- (c) confirming that the telecommunications service will be transferred to the gaining CSP.
-[9.4.2(c)] - 7.3.8.
+- 7.3.7.
+The gaining CSP must check the accuracy of the transfer details with the consumer, as appropriate to each service and in compliance with the relevant Codes. - 7.3.8.
 A gaining CSP must validate that the telecommunications service number or NBN service can be transferred.
 [9.4.3] - 7.3.9.
 If the telecommunications service can be transferred, a gaining CSP must undertake the transfer as agreed with the customer.
 [9.4.4] - 7.3.10.
 If the telecommunications service cannot be transferred, a gaining CSP must notify the consumer and advise what this means for the consumer, including where applicable, what options are available to the consumer.
 [9.4.5]